JavierGilLeon/ComeCocos/README.md

 - Pixel-based graphics control using VGA.
 - Testing and simulation of components using testbenches.
 - Top-down design methodology, starting from high-level architecture down to low-level modules.

+## Preview

+Here you can see how the game is when running in a screen.